Credit Cards Business Credit Cards

 Business credit card application best practices

-If your business is new and you don't yet have an EIN (an Employer Identification Number issued by the IRS), that's ok.
+If your business is new and doesn't have an EIN, apply using your SSN instead.
 Most card issuers are new business-friendly and want you as a client for the long haul.
-They recognize we all have to start somewhere!
-In that case, you’ll apply with just your Social Security Number (SSN) instead.

 It's worth noting that some card issuers may only allow you to apply without an EIN if you have a certain business structure, such as a sole proprietorship or a single-member LLC.

-Don’t oversell your business income in the hopes of getting a higher credit limit or improving your chances of getting approved.
-The card issuer may verify this information, and you definitely don’t want to get caught in a lie.
+Don't oversell your business income in the hopes of getting a higher credit limit or improving your chances of getting approved.
+The card issuer may verify this information, and you might just get caught in a lie.

 It's exciting to be able to apply for business credit cards, but pace yourself.
 Card issuers look at your credit report when reviewing your application so it's important to understand the issuer's rules for how often you can apply.